Subjective tropes in Graceling:

 - Of course that's the kind of Grace that would take (hopefully!) about sixteen years to discover, so an impatient king might declare them useless by then.
 As long as they're not stupid enough to go bragging about it, they should be fine.

-Ho Yay: Raffin and Bann.
-According to Word of God, their canocity is her most frequently asked question.
+- Ho Yay: Raffin and Bann.
+According to Word of God, about their relationship is her most frequently asked question.

-What Do You Mean, It's for Kids?: Despite the 14+ rating, there are a couple of (nondescript) sex scenes in this novel.
-This has become a subject of controvery among Amazon reviewers.
+- What Do You Mean, It's for Kids?: Despite the 14+ rating, there are a couple of (nondescript) sex scenes in this novel.
+This has become a subject of controversy among Amazon reviewers.